pelias/documentation/installing.md

 Most data that is imported by Pelias comes to us incomplete: many data sources don't supply what we call admin hierarchy information: the neighbourhood, city, country, or other region that contains the record.
-In Openaddresses, for example, many records contain only a housenumber, street name, and coordinates.
+In OpenAddresses, for example, many records contain only a housenumber, street name, and coordinates.

 Fortunately, Whosonfirst contains a well-developed set of geometries for all admin regions from the